In this article, Canstar Blue discusses everything you need to know to find a great deal on electricity in the ACT.

 Origin Energy

 Origin Energy now has a wide range of energy products in the ACT, with a number of market offers.
-The first comes with a discount and a 12-month benefit period, while the next awards Everyday Rewards points for that same time period.
-It also has some default offers.
+Plans may include discounts with a 12-month benefit period, Everyday Rewards points and its Home Support offer with a 12-month Allianz Emergency Home Assistance Program membership.

 Red Energy